k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 ## Authentication Methods

-Fabric secures and controls Web Service access via an authentication mechanism in which each API call is sent with a valid token.
+Fabric secures and controls Web Services access via an authentication mechanism in which each API must be verified.

-Fabric supports two main token types, which are sent as  `Authorization: Bearer` header:
+Fabric supports three methods for that purpose:

-1. **API Key**
+1. **API Key**, a token which is sent as `Authorization: Bearer` header

 2. **JWT** ( JSON Web Tokens), an open industry standard method (RFC 7519) that securely represents claims between two parties.